-This is the objective level auditor position, performing field audits and investigations of a technical nature of grain warehouse keepers and grain dealers.
-The purpose of these audits is to examine grain inventories and financial records of facilities that buy, sell or store grain, the to determine compliance with provisions of Wis.
-Stat.
-Chapter 126, also known as the Agricultural Producer Security Act.
-Many of the businesses audited are large multi-location or multi-state firms.
+This is an entry level position, performing field audits and inspections of a technical nature of grain warehouse keepers and grain dealers.
+The purpose of these audits is to examine grain inventories and financial records of facilities that buy, sell or store grain to determine compliance with provisions of Wis.
+Stat. chapter 126, also known as the Agricultural Producer Security Act.